Greenish Helictites surrounding the Heart of Timpanogos

 The Timpanogos Cave System is known for its abundance of helictites, the coloration in its formations, its display of fault-controlled passages, and its alpine surroundings.

 The passages in Timpanogos Cave are greatly controlled by faulting.
 Looking at a map of Timpanogos Cave, one sees many paralleling passages following the fault trends.
 Along the cave tour, visitors can see these fault lines running along the passages.
 The initial pathways that water followed were these faults.
 In some areas of the cave like the Imagination Room, passages dip along the bedding planes and follow the direction of the fault lines.
-Looking at the map of the cave, one wonders if other cave passages exist following similar fault lines.
+Looking at the map of the cave, one wonders if other cave passages exist above or below these known passageways, following similar fault lines.

 Timpanogos Cave is surrounded by an alpine environment.
 The cave trail adds to the remoteness of the cave and offers spectacular views of the geology.
-Unlike other tourist caves, this alpine remoteness is unique.
-Because of this remoteness, the cave escapes the polluted air and contaminated watersheds.
-The cave is closed for 6 months due to heavy snowfalls.
+Unlike other show caves, this hike through the alpine environment to get to the cave is unique.
+Because of the elevation, the cave escapes the polluted air and contaminated watersheds.
+The cave is closed about 6 months out of the year due to heavy snowfalls.
 The cold winters and warm summers allow the cave to keep a stable 45° F (7° C) temperature year round.

 Timpanogos Cave was established as a National Monument to preserve its features of unusual scientific interest and importance - features like its abundance of helictites, the coloration in its formations, its display of fault-controlled passages, and its alpine surroundings.